 Testing Serum Blood Proteins

-Serum blood proteins, albumin and globulin are the fluid portion of a blood sample.
+Serum blood proteins, albumin, and globulin are the fluid portions of a blood sample.
 These proteins in high levels detect different diseases and illnesses.

 - Albumin – is a serum protein produced in the liver.
 It feeds tissues, carries hormones, vitamins, drugs, and calcium throughout the body.
 Also, Albumin prevents fluids from leaking out of blood vessels.